ronalexander/pymojo/README.txt

 Mojo accepts the following arguments::

+    (-c | --config) config_file
+      A YAML configuration file to import (see ``Configuration``)

     (-e | --endpoint) hostname
       The hostname running your Jojo

+    ( -i | --ignore-warnings )
+      Ignore SSL certificate security warnings, such as those in response to self-signed certificates, certs signed by untrusted CAs, and actual unsecure SSL certificates

+    ( -n | --environment )
+      Specify a configured environment's saved settings (see ``Configuration``)

     ( -p | --port) port
       The port Jojo is running on